 South Dakota was once included in the massive intercontinental ocean, which contributed to it becoming one of the world’s richest fossil beds.
 Dinosaurs through ancient mammals such as the rhino, horse, and saber-toothed cat, camels, llamas, giant short-faced bears and mammoths, have left their mark on the area and provide rich archeological excavation sites throughout the state.
 It is now home to bison, bighorn sheep, prairie dogs, and thankfully again, the black-footed ferret, the most endangered land mammal in North America, which was reintroduced in 2000.
 The area has long been in conflict between the Native tribes of Lakota, Sioux and Dakota, and the impingment of the white man.
 Native Americans were force to sign treaties relinquishing their rights to much of their land.
 Then, during an expedition led by George A. Custer, gold was discovered in the Black Hills, and miners and explorers began illegally entering land formerly occupied by and promised to the Lakota, Dakota and Sioux.
 The Native Americans declared war and fought for their land, but eventually the US defeated the Sioux and broke up the Great Sioux Reservation into five reservations.
 More recently, a federal board renamed the highest point in the state, Harney Peak in the Black Hills, to Black Elk Peak, honoring a Lakota medicine man.
 The government determined that the name of the state’s highest peak was derogatory to Native Americans because Harney was a general whose soldiers massacred Indians.
 Unsurprisingly, there is some controversy over the renaming and certain locals refuse to acknowledge the Black Elk name.

 We assemble for our Mt.
 Rushmore Multi-Sport Tour in Rapid City, the second largest city in South Dakota, and immediately make our way east to Badlands National Park.
 The park highlights sharply eroded buttes, pinnacles and spires surrounded by a mixed-grass prairie ecosystem.
 The rugged spires and deep canyons stand sentinel and it looks desolate and uninhabitable, but look closer to find plants and animals that are well adapted to this environment of prairie and geological formations.
 In the meeting of prairie and spires we will take our first hike on Day 1 on the Castle Trail, traversing the transition zone.
-If you have enough energy we can continue on the Notch Trail through a canyon and along a ledge for a dramatic view of the White River Valley.
 We’ll have time for some stops at the fossil exhibits and Visitor Center before heading back west to our home for three nights at State Game Lodge in the middle of Custer State Park.
 This historic stone and wood lodge built in 1920 is listed on the National Register of Historic Places.

 For Day 2 we will mount our road bikes for an unforgettable ride on the road that engineers once said couldn’t be built.
 The Iron Mountain Road is a 17 mile work of art in itself, passing through some of the most beautiful scenery in the Black Hills and including”Pigtail Bridges” and three tunnels that frame Mount Rushmore in the distance.
 We are rewarded with a visit to the famous National Monument, where a picnic under the watchful eyes of four great presidents is in order.
 Our return route is no less forgettable as we circle around past Sylvan Lake and ride the Needles Highway.
 The road’s name comes from the needle-like granite formations which seem to pierce the horizon along the highway, and especially a unique rock formation called the Needle’s Eye, so named for the opening created by wind, rain, freezing and thawing.